 Distribution Software Overview: Entering a New Era

 Supply chains are not slowing down for anyone, including US distributors and CPG brands.
 Order cycles are shorter, margins are tighter, and customers expect live ETAs like they are tracking a pizza.
 Spreadsheets and stitched-together tools crack under pressure.
 The data backs it up: McKinsey reports that embedding AI in distribution can trim inventory by 20 to 30% and cut logistics costs by 5 to 20%.
-In other words, the right distribution software is not a nice to have, it is table stakes.
+In other words, the right sales distribution software is not a nice to have, it is table stakes.

 What changed